You Can Help Protect the Middle Fork of the Vermilion River

-Sign our petition to urge Governor Rauner to support complete closure and cleanup of these ash pits to preserve the health of the Middle Fork River and protect the communities that depend on it.
+Send a letter to urge Governor Rauner to support complete closure and cleanup of these ash pits to preserve the health of the Middle Fork River and protect the communities that depend on it.
 Be sure to personalize your letter for the greatest impact.

 Coal ash is a byproduct of burning coal for electricity.
 According to the U.S. Environmental Protection Agency, coal ash contains high levels of toxic heavy metals such as arsenic, lead, zinc, cadmium and selenium that can poison wildlife and threaten human health.
 It is typically stored in pits (also called ponds) at the facility where it is generated.

-Two of the three ash pits at the Dynegy Vermilion plant are unlined, and the company’s own reporting indicates they are releasing harmful pollutants into the Middle Fork.(2) The third, more recently-constructed storage pit, was built over a mine void, raising concerns that this pit could be destabilized by subsidence.
-All three are located in the river’s floodplain.
-When the river reaches flood stage, and the water backs up into the impoundments, it picks up dissolved pollutants that travel back into the river.
+All three ash pits at the Dynegy Vermilion plant are unlined.
+The company’s own reporting indicates that the two oldest pits are releasing harmful pollutants into the groundwater.
+The third, more recently-constructed storage pit, was built on existing shale over a mine void.
+This raising concerns that this pit could be destabilized by subsidence.
+According to a 2003 report by Dynegy's consultant (see page 47):

-The natural movement of the river also is eroding the embankments of the coal ash pits, raising concerns about a potential breach, such as the one that took place near Kingston, TN in 2008 that resulted in a one billion gallon coal ash spill into the Emory River, or Duke Energy’s 2014 coal ash spill near Eden, NC, which covered 70 miles of the Dan River with gray sludge.
+The natural movement of the river also is eroding the embankments of the coal ash pits, raising concerns about a potential breach.
+The one that took place near Kingston, TN in 2008 resulted in a 1.1 billion gallon coal ash spill into the Emory River.
+Duke Energy’s 2014 coal ash spill near Eden, NC, which covered 70 miles of the Dan River with gray sludge.
 Attempts by Dynegy to control the erosion with wire cages filled with rock have failed.
 A newly released report by Stantec Consulting Services Inc. shows the erosion rate at the North and Old East pits to be from 2.5 to 9 times greater than previous estimates.